 CLUES AND IMPACT: Intense, repeated black fly feeding can cause death of nestlings, possibly due to blood loss or an immune response to the saliva injected during feeding, or even from suffocation as birds pile up on top of one another to avoid bites.
 Nestlings may have circular red or purple welts/lesions on featherless areas of the body, especially under the wings.
 Adult flies may be found in ear canals.
 Black flies may be seen hovering around the nestbox.

 DETERRING: Black flies may be attracted to dark colors, carbon dioxide (CO2) which birds exhale, and the scent of a dirty nest.
 When you find black flies around your nest box (swarms hover like a large fruit fly) you need to do something to prevent the hen from abandoning the nestbox and the chicks from being killed.

 Do not locate boxes near fresh, slow moving running water.

-When blackflies are active, BRAW recommends spraying the inside of box with Pyrethrin Flys Away II (daily) until nestlings are 12-13 days old.
-Pyrethrin is a repellent, but has low residual activity.
+Pyrethrin: Pyrethrin is a repellent, but has low residual activity.
+When blackflies are active, BRAW recommends spraying the inside of box with Pyrethrin Flys Away II or diluted Permethrin-10 (daily) until nestlings are 12-13 days old.

 Try nestboxes without ventilation holes, or stuff ventilation holes or slots with Mortite caulk or cotton, or cover with duct tape (on the outside) or fine screen folded on itself.
 (Kent Hall in Wisconsin found no nestboxes were immune to blackflies, even with vent holes plugged.)